-Karate and Taekwondo training halls need flooring that will reduce impact on joints while jumping or running - as their moves are designed to be executing from a standing or upright position.
+Karate dojos and Taekwondo dojangs need flooring that will reduce impact on joints while jumping or running without impeding foot movement - as their moves are designed to be executing from a standing or upright position.

 High density foam is often the preferred material for martial arts flooring as it provides cushion without losing stability.
 The 1 inch thickness tends to be the crossover point between mats for striking and throwing arts.

-Between 3/4 inch and 1 inch thick, most high density foam martial arts mats can provide the necessary joint protection for Karate and Taekwondo and are less expensive than the thicker varieties and often offer more stability.
+A Karate mat between 3/4 inch and 1 inch thick, can provide the necessary joint protection for Karate and Taekwondo.
+These high density foam martial arts mats and are less expensive than the thicker varieties and often offer more stability.

 For throwing martial arts, the recommended bare minimum is 1.25 inches thick with 1.5 inches and above being preferred for shock absorption without injury.

 It is important that the karate mat and other martial arts flooring be made of closed cell foam which will not absorb moisture - or covered in a high quality vinyl - and is easy to clean and disinfect.
-Most foam martial arts flooring of this kind comes in interlocking, puzzle style tiles.
+Most foam martial arts mats of this kind comes in interlocking, puzzle style tiles.
 They are lightweight, easy to install, and easy to remove.
 Often times they are also reversible.

 On the high end of the spectrum are hygienic vinyl covered foam mats.
-These mats are typically thicker and larger than the puzzle mat variety.
+These mats are typically thicker and larger than the puzzle mat variety of karate mat.
 The most common size is 1x2 meter, with straight edges.